kitnato/neverquest/README.md

 To run the app locally from source, you will need to use a command-line interface (CLI), as well as have [git](https://git-scm.com/downloads) and [NPM](https://docs.npmjs.com/cli/v8/configuring-npm/install) installed globally.

+### Run the app

 1. Open the CLI and change into a suitable directory (e.g. "My Documents" folder)
 1. Run `git clone git@github.com:cneuro/neverquest.git`
 1. Run `cd neverquest`
 1. Run `npm install`
 1. Run `npm start`
 1. Open [http://localhost:3000](http://localhost:3000) in a web browser.

+### Local development

+Before doing any changes, please do the following to set up the automatic linting process:

+1. Go to the project folder
+1. Run `npm run prepare`

+Now, every time you commit any changes, all the relevant code, markup and style linters & formatters will apply any changes automatically.

 ## Implementation